Roberto Lobo

-Roberto Lobo (birthname Roberto Leal Lobo e Silva Filho), was born in Rio de Janeiro, Brazil, where he graduated in electrical engineering at the Catholic University of Rio de Janeiro (PUC).
+Roberto Lobo (birthname: Roberto Leal Lobo e Silva Filho), was born in Rio de Janeiro, Brazil, where he graduated in electrical engineering at the Catholic University of Rio de Janeiro (PUC).
 Later, he received a master and doctorate degrees in physics from Purdue University in the United States.
 In 1991, Lobo was awarded with the Honorary Doctor of Science Degree (called in some universities "Doctor Honoris Causa"), by Purdue University.

-At the University of São Paulo (USP) he developed a long and successful academic career as a researcher, full-time professor and manager, holding several command position, reaching its vice - presidency and presidency.
+At the University of São Paulo (USP) he developed an academic career as a researcher, full-time professor and manager, holding several command position, reaching its vice - presidency and presidency.

 President of University of São Paulo

 Having assumed the presidency of USP in a deep financial crisis due to the hyperinflation that Brazil suffered at that time, he had to combine the need for constant improvement of an institution the size of USP with financial restrictions and a need of a deep reorganization.

 He cleaned up the university's finances, and improved every major academic (education, research and extension) and institutional indicators.

 Under his leadership, the university gave priority to the quality of undergraduate teaching, a difficult task in a research university of this level.
 New majors were created, many of them with classes taught at night, to serve qualified students who had to work.
 It also began the most innovative and revolutionary major in Brazil at the time, "molecular sciences", which still exists to this day.
 Graduates of this program frequently go directly to the best PhDs programs in the world, most of them with prestigious grants from the Government of Brazil and abroad.
 This major was evaluated by a high level commission from the Academy of Sciences of Brazil and was considered an example of teaching excellence and research in the area.

 During his term as president there was big opening of the University for the population, using the campus as a locus of culture and leisure, putting together more than 120,000 people per weekend and, likewise, amplifying the interaction with the community and businesses, increasing significantly the fund raising to support these programs.